 (d) Objections and complaints by the suspect

-4.8 If the suspect objects to the interview being audibly recorded at the outset, during the interview or during a break, the interviewer shall explain that the interview is being audibly recorded and that this Code requires the suspect's objections to be recorded on the audio recording.
-When any objections have been audibly recorded or the suspect has refused to have their objections recorded, the interviewer shall say they are turning off the recorder, give their reasons and turn it off.
+4.8 If the suspect or an appropriate adult on their behalf, objects to the interview being audibly recorded at the outset, during the interview or during a break, the interviewer shall explain that the interview is being audibly recorded and that this Code requires the objections to be recorded on the audio recording.
+When any objections have been audibly recorded or the suspect or appropriate adult have refused to have their objections recorded, the interviewer shall say they are turning off the recorder, give their reasons and turn it off.
 The interviewer shall then make a written record of the interview as in Code C, section 11.
 If, however, the interviewer reasonably considers they may proceed to question the suspect with the audio recording still on, the interviewer may do so.
-This procedure also applies in cases where the suspect has previously objected to the interview being visually recorded, see Code F 4.8, and the investigating officer has decided to audibly record the interview.
+This procedure also applies in cases where the suspect has previously objected to the interview being visually recorded, see Code F paragraph 4.8, and the investigating officer has decided to audibly record the interview.
 (See Note 4D.)

-4.9 If in the course of an interview a complaint is made by or on behalf of the person being questioned concerning the provisions of this Code or Code C, the interviewer shall act as in Code C, paragraph 12.9.
+4.9 If in the course of an interview a complaint is made by or on behalf of the interviewee concerning the provisions of this or any other Codes, or it comes to the interviewer’s notice that the interviewee may have been treated improperly, the interviewer shall act as in Code C, paragraph 12.9.
 (See Notes 4E and 4F.)

-4.10 If the suspect indicates they want to tell the interviewer about matters not directly connected with the offence and they are unwilling for these matters to be audio recorded, the suspect should be given the opportunity to tell the interviewer at the end of the formal interview.
+4.10 If the suspect indicates they want to tell the interviewer about matters not directly connected with the offence of which they are suspected and they are unwilling for these matters to be audio recorded, the suspect should be given the opportunity to tell the interviewer about these matter after the conclusion of the formal interview.

 (e) Changing recording media

-4.11 When the recorder shows the recording media only has a short time left, the interviewer shall tell the suspect the recording media are coming to an end and round off that part of the interview.
+4.11 When the recorder shows the recording media only has a short time left to run, the interviewer shall so inform the person being interviewed and round off that part of the interview.
 If the interviewer leaves the room for a second set of recording media, the suspect shall not be left unattended.
 The interviewer will remove the recording media from the recorder and insert the new recording media which shall be unwrapped or opened in the suspect's presence.
 The recorder should be set to record on the new media.
-To avoid confusion between the recording media, the interviewer shall mark the media with an identification number immediately after they are removed from the recorder.
+To avoid confusion between the recording media, the interviewer shall mark the media with an identification number immediately after it is removed from the recorder.

 [This paragraph does not apply to interviews recorded using a secure digital network as this does not use removable media, see paragraphs 1.6(c), 7.4 and 7.14 to 7.15.]

 (f) Taking a break during interview